tharu47/tharu47/README.md

-- 👋 Hi, I’m Tharaka Dharmarthne
+- 👋 Hi, I’m Tharaka Dharmarathne
 - 👀 I’m interested in Web Developmnt
 - 🌱 I’m currently learning BSc IT
 - 💞️ I’m looking to collaborate on ...